agathis-project/agathis-project/AP-8/AP-8.md

 ### 3.5.
 Changing AP Author

+- the author is not a title, but a reponsibility.

-- author may change; always seek agreement; adding a new author is preferred for a replacement.
+- the author may change; always seek agreement.

-- APs are declared orphaned if isues are not commented by author within 30 days.
+- APs are declared orphaned if its issues are not commented by author within 30 days and a specific issue is created.

-- admin makes an anouncement about the orphaned AP and the seek for a new author.
+- the admin makes an anouncement about the orphaned AP and the search for a new author.

-- anyone interested in taking the author role should open an issue for that AP.
+- anyone interested in taking the author responsibility  should comment on the issue.

-- admin decides about the new author and assign the rights to the repo.
+- the admin decides about the new author and assign the rights to the repo.

-- author change is effective when the author in the AP preamble is updated by admin
+- the author change is effective when the author in the AP preamble is updated by the admin.

 ## 4. References